LevInteractive/oleo/README.md

 óleo
 ====

-Óleo is a sleek time tracking Chrome App which uses a public Google Spreadsheet as a storage system.
+óleo is a sleek project-based time tracking Chrome App which can use a public Google Spreadsheet as a storage system.